dglidden/afsbr/README.md

 # afsbr
 A reddit bot that will (eventually) scan /r/AnimeFigures, looking for [SALE] links and notify me when one pops up

-Unlikely to be of much use to anyone else
+Unlikely to be of much use to anyone else unless lots more stuff added

+Still TODO:

+* Send email
+* Remember "last" post read and only scan from there

 Ideas for future possible enhancement: